02: Understanding and Preparing Your Event Data

 filter()

-, construct arrays using array()
+, and construct our arrays using

 .
 Setting up the data for RSTr

-easy to have your data organized for analysis.
+have your data organized for analysis.